FAQs

 • American Expats and Digital Nomads

-• The Only Consultant and Prisma Tax Group are remote-first businesses, so we can help you no matter where you are living in the USA.
-Consultations are over the phone (not a video call, between content creation and the amount of calls I take it’s not possible for me to meet everyone viz Zoom <3), but occasionally I do a city tour and offer in-person consults.
-Follow my Instagram for date announcements and find out when I’m in your area.
+• The Only Consultant® and Prisma Tax Group are remote-first, so we can help you no matter where you are in the USA.
+All consultations are done over the phone (not via video call—between content creation and the number of calls I take, Zoom just isn’t feasible <3).
+Occasionally, I do a city tour and offer in-person consults.
+Be sure to follow me on Instagram for updates and see when I’ll be in your area!

-• There is no right or wrong way to track your business expenses.
-Be realistic about a method you can maintain.
-You can keep track in your notes, on a spreadsheet, by hand or in a program like Quickbooks.
-I’ve created custom spreadsheets for OnlyFans creators and strippers you can use for FREE!
+• There’s no one-size-fits-all method for tracking your business expenses—just pick a system that works for you and that you can stick with.
+You can use notes on your phone, a spreadsheet, paper records, or a program like QuickBooks.
+I’ve even created custom spreadsheets specifically for OnlyFans creators and strippers, and you can grab them for FREE!

 • Yes!
 Every dollar you earn is taxable.

 • No!
-You can deduct your business expenses as a sole proprietor (default for anyone who receives 1099-NEC).
+You can still deduct your business expenses as a sole proprietor (which is the default for anyone who receives a 1099-NEC).

 More questions?
 No problem.